-“Data science” introduces modern computational methods to manage, process, and visualize data and to communicate their results.
+“Data Science” introduces modern computational methods to process and visualize data and to communicate results of data analyses.
 This comprehensive program combines the latest research results with findings and challenges from practice.
 Participants will learn about fundamental statistical principles, broadly useful statistical methods, state-of-the-art prediction methods from machine learning, and optimization and randomization tools that help them to tackle large-scale data-analytic problems.

 Why this program?